Bashkir language: Classification

+Sample text

 Orthography

 After the adoption of Islam, which began in the 10th century and lasted for several centuries, the Bashkirs began to use Turki as a written language.
 Turki was written in a variant of the Arabic script.

 In 1923, a writing system based on the Arabic script was specifically created for the Bashkir language.
 At the same time, the Bashkir literary language was created, moving away from the older written Turkic influences.
 At first, it used a modified Arabic alphabet.
 In 1930 it was replaced with the Unified Turkic Latin Alphabet, which was in turn replaced with an adapted Cyrillic alphabet in 1939.